mjwhitta/otplock/README.md

 Change to the Advanced config level to get a little more functionality.
 The Advanced config will let you upload your source code and will attempt to compile it for you as you submit payloads.
+Your source code should use `OTPURL` to fetch the OTP key, and then decrypt `ENCHEX` with that key.

 To start, enter the endpoint, the source filename, the command to compile, and the name of the compiled binary to return to the user